TWILIO CONNECT

 sip:12155551212@wap.thinq.com?X-account-id=01234&X-account-token=567890

-To get started contact us to get test account with Twilio enabled, then go into your existing code that is already working with the Twilio Library.
+To get started contact us to get a test account with Twilio enabled, then go into your existing code that is already working with the Twilio Library.

 Change the existing TO phone number to this format to replace what is in the TO field with this information to have your calls sent to Commio.